elvanalandi/Azure-Fortinet-NGFW-and-Sentinel/Azure-Sentinel/README.md

 ## Part 3: Deploying Microsoft Sentinel for Firewall Integration, Log Analytics, and Incident Response
-**Objective**: Set up a centralized monitoring and incident response system using Microsoft Sentinel by integrating Log Analytics workspace, integrating firewall logs, and configuring custom alerts for effective threat detection and response.
+**Objective**: Set up a centralized monitoring and incident response system using Microsoft Sentinel by integrating Log Analytics workspace, integrating firewall logs, and configuring a custom alert for effective threat detection and response.
 ### 3.1.
 Deploying Azure Sentinel
   - Search for **Azure Sentinel** in the **Marketplace**.
 The correct option will appear on the right side with the title **Azure Sentinel**.